 - Having high numbers of bacteria in the mouth

-- Not getting enough fluoride (some communities in the United States add fluoride to drinking water)
+- Not getting enough fluoride (some places in the United States add fluoride to drinking water)

-- Taking medicines that contain sugar or cause dry mouth
+- Taking medicines that have sugar or cause dry mouth

 - Eating a diet that is high in sugar